Gameknight963/mszak47/README.md

 ### Tip to align your guns well

 It's not going to be perfect the first time.
 Instead of adjusting `gun.json` and reloading the game over and over again, install [UnityExplorer](https://github.com/yukieiji/UnityExplorer) (fork maintained by yukieiji) and use it to adjust the position in real time.
 When you're happy with it, copy the numbers you set and put them in `gun.json`.

+### Enabling network logging
+I overcomplicated it in the code for some reason lol.
+The `GunNetworking` singleton has a `LoggingEnabled` bool property you can enable that will enable debug messages.
+Note that you will need to create a mod to do this, I left it in because why not.